gomoni/it/README.md

 // 2
 ```

-And one can get values back as a map - note the `K` must be `comparable`
+And the developer can get values back as a map - note the `K` must be
-otherwise type system does not allow one to construct a map.
+`comparable` otherwise the type system will not allow one to construct a map.
+This
+is the reason `Chain2` does not have `AsMap` method.
+Doing so would impose the
+constraint to both `K` and `V` and limiting the usability of a `Chain2`.

 ```
 invalid map key type K (missing comparable constraint)